Black Lemur Camp

-The majority of the staff comes from Anjahankely, a village 10 minutes by foot from Black Lemur Camp.
-None of the staff from the village have formal training in gastronomy, nevertheless, they are attentive and always have a big smile on their face.
+The majority of the staff come from Anjahankely, a village 10 minutes by foot from Black Lemur Camp.
+None of the staff from the village has formal training in gastronomy, nevertheless, they are attentive and always have a big smile on their face.

 Next to the village is Anjahankely Tree Nursery managed by the Fanamby NGO.
 The tree nursery plants about 30,000 trees a year, amongst them the endemic Schizolaena viscosa, an important food source for the black Sifaka.
 A visit to the tree nursery as well as Anjahankely Village is always recommended.

 There are 17 guides from the village who are familiar with the area and who have been trained to identify various species of local flora and fauna.
 Depending on the time schedule, visitors can choose between different treks and tours: The Black Sifaka Circuit (3.5km), Natural Pool Circuit (4.75km), Viewpoint Circuit (7km), Cave Circuit (8.37km).
 For endurance hikers, the approximately 10-hour trek (26.4km) along the footpath connecting the Diana and SAVA region to the village of Tsarahovaka and back may be just the right thing.